tankwyn/lorx/templates/doc/docs/index.md

 end
 ```

 To add comments to a sub-command, you can use [lorx.command.sComment](modules/command.md#scomment).
-To get help message, use the `LorxHelp` command.
+To get help messages, use the `LorxHelp` command.
 Example:

 ```lua
 lorx.command.sComment("MyCmd", "Help me, help you", "OutVector", "InVector")